W00D00/home-assistant-elero/README_hass.md

 {% endconfiguration %}

 The connected Elero transmitters are automatically recognized and set.
 The serial number of the given stick should be used to match a channel to the stick by you in the config file.
-You can find the serial numbers the HA log.
+You can find the serial numbers in the HA log.

 You can configure the connected devices with the followings in the `configuration.yaml` file if it is needed: